 Are you suffering in your relationship?
 Or has the connection faded?
 Maybe one of you feels betrayed by the other and trust needs to be rebuilt?
 Or maybe you or your partner just got bored or disappointed over time and want more out of your relationship.
 As a couple evolves, differences or lack of effective connection and communication can lead to building resentment, fighting, and hostility.
 Perhaps your relationship is going great but you want to utilize the latest understandings of how to make it even better.
 Couples therapy is a specialty of mine.
 I have spent thousands of hours researching and learning effective couples therapy.
 Whatever your situation, I am absolutely confident that I can help.

-Healthy relationships lay the foundation for a happy, meaningful life.
-Sense of belonging through relationships and search for community or family are incredibly powerful driving forces.
-Let us build your confidence in navigating relationships, from communication and emotional skills to complex dynamics affecting how you are seen by your partner and how you understand him or her in return.
-So many of us have some type of struggle in relationships–from choosing the wrong person to date, to putting our own needs last, to having trouble accurately reading our partner.
-Relationships are complex and exciting.
-Whether you want to explore and deepen your tolerance for intimacy and emotional availability, or learn how to handle a specific recurring dynamic, we love working on your skill and ease in relationships.
+Healthy relationships are the foundation of a happy and meaningful life.
+The sense of belonging and connection through relationships are incredibly powerful driving forces.
+Let me help you build your confidence in navigating relationships – from communication and emotional skills to complex dynamics that affect how you and your partner see each other.
+So many of us struggle in relationships – from choosing the wrong person to date, to putting our own needs last, to having trouble accurately reading our partner.
+But relationships are complex and exciting, and I love working with clients to explore and deepen their understanding of intimacy and emotional availability, or to learn how to handle specific recurring dynamics.

-I believe being a couples therapist involves specialized training.
-I have advanced specialty in couples therapy and have studied with national leaders in the latest, most-effective approaches.
-As a whole, my couples counseling tends to be very experiential, attachment-oriented, and rooted in an understanding of the brain and arousal states (such as trauma and nervous system regulation).
-The field of couples therapy has experienced a huge evolution.
-Some of the old-school approaches, such as communication training, are less effective because they focus on the more verbal, rational parts of the brain.
-These parts of the brain, and all the skills we learn when we are calm and collected, go offline when we are very emotional or upset—in moments where we are either too aroused (highly emotional) or not aroused enough (emotionally frozen or shut-down).
+As a couples therapist, I have specialized training in the latest and most effective approaches in couples therapy.
+My couples counseling is very experiential, attachment-oriented, and rooted in an understanding of the brain and arousal states (such as trauma and nervous system regulation).
+The field of couples therapy has evolved significantly, and old-school approaches like communication training are less effective because they focus on the more verbal, rational parts of the brain.
+These parts of the brain, and all the skills we learn when we are calm and collected, go offline when we are very emotional or upset.

-Couples therapists have recently expanded their tool-belt, discovering ways to facilitate faster, more powerful change.
-I have brought these new tools into my practice through advanced training in the most cutting-edge approaches to couples therapy.
-These new couples counseling approaches draw on a greater understanding of how the brain works, how arousal and threat-responses lead to triggering behavior, and how secure attachment can be facilitated.
-This type of couples work therefore helps people to understand how their partner’s brain works and what they can do to shift both people’s brain states from fight or flight toward safety and connection.
+Recent advancements in couples therapy have expanded our tool-belt and have allowed for faster and more powerful change.
+I have brought these new tools into my practice through advanced training in cutting-edge approaches to couples therapy.
+These new approaches focus on how the brain works, how arousal and threat-responses lead to triggering behavior, and how secure attachment can be facilitated.
+This type of couples work helps people understand how their partner’s brain works, and what they can do to shift both people’s brain states from fight or flight to safety and connection.

 Couples Therapy Approach